The Weblog

 We thank you for your interest and support of our efforts to bring you the healthiest, the freshest and the most delicious locally-produced foods possible!

-Thank you so much for your support of Athens Locally Grown, all of our growers, local food, and our rights to eat it.
-You all are part of what makes Athens such a great area in which to live.
-We’ll see you on TUESDAY, December 30, at Ben’s Bikes at the corner of Pope and Broad Streets from 4:30 to 8pm!
+Thanks again for all your support of all of our growers, local food, and our rights to eat it.
+We’ll see you on Thursday at Ben’s Bikes at the corner of Pope and Broad Streets from 4:30 to 8pm!